m0nkmaster/op-done/wip-docs/USER_GUIDE.md

-# OP Done User Guide
+# Synth Tools User Guide

-Complete guide to using OP Done for creating and analyzing OP-Z drum sample packs.
+Complete guide to using Synth Tools for creating and analyzing OP-Z drum sample packs.

 ---